Constitution and Bylaws

 Membership:

-• Vice president for strategic affairs and diversity
+- Vice president for inclusive strategy and excellence

 J. Commission on Undergraduate Studies and Policies (CUSP)